-HPV

-Effective October 1, 2008, a complete series of three doses of Human Papillomavirus vaccine (HPV) is required for female students (COV § 32.1-46).
-The first dose shall be administered prior to entering the 6th grade.
-Unlike any other required vaccine, after reviewing educational materials approved by the Board of Health, the parent/guardian, at the parent's or guardian's sole discretion, may elect for the child not to receive the HPV vaccine.
+Human Papillomavirus (HPV) Vaccine - Effective July 1, 2021, a complete series of 2 doses of HPV vaccine is required for students entering the 7th grade.
+The first dose shall be administered before the child enters the 7th grade.
+After reviewing educational materials approved by the Board of Health, the parent or guardian, at the parents or guardians sole discretion, may elect for the child not to receive the HPV vaccine.